roddhjav/apparmor.d/docs/security/architecture.md

 Maximum confinement for applications.
 Suitable for the most extreme security use cases.
 This level may break some applications and require significant user and application configuration as well as patching some applications to work properly.
 The goal is to provide a kind of Multi Category Security (MCS) using apparmor on top of the FSP model.
+This mode is only tested/supported on immutable systems.

+### Ecosystem Requirements

+**[Ecosystem Requirements](ecosystem.md#requirements)** are applied regardless of the selected security mode.
+However, they may be implemented differently depending on the mode.
+For example:

+- In `default` mode a user shall install any app (including privileged), they will run (even unconfined).
+- In `fsp` mode, a user shall:

+    - Install any user app, they will be confined (with a default UI profile if no specific profile exists).
+    - Install privileged app/service.
+They will have to provide a corresponding profile or the service won't be able to run.

+- In `extreme` mode, only pre-approved apps (user or system) are allowed to run.
+All apps must have a corresponding profile.
+Personalization, is possible but for each app or service an apparmor rule must be defined to allow the service to start.